google/knative-gcp/pkg/operations/storage/README.md

 ### Directly

-There are two Jobs that can be made:
+The Job that can be made:

 - `NewNotificationOps` - Operations related to notifications.

-Each Job accepts an Action, supported Actions are:
+Job accepts an Action, supported Actions are:

 - `create`, will attempt to create the GCS notification
 - `delete`, will attempt to delete the GCS notification